bbauska/W3Cx-2of5/README.md

 you are able to type the character itself.

-If you'd like to read more information about when to use character references and when not to use them, see <a href="https://www.w3.org/International/questions/qa-escapes">Using character escapes in markup and CSS</a>.
+If you'd like to read more information about when to use character references and when not to use them, see <a href="https://www.w3.org/International/questions/qa-escapes" target="_blank">Using character escapes in markup and CSS</a>.

 <h3 id="ch1-5-1">1.5.1 Learning from the Mistakes of Others</h3>